YASHIKA791/Walkover_DocsProject/ReadMe.md

 4. Go to your browser
 5. Go to http://localhost:3000/

+## Deployment

+You can go in the environments section of this repository to view the deployment link.

 ## Tech Stack

 - Front-End :
-HTML(Basic skeleton used in form of EJS), CSS
+EJS,Bootstrap,CSS
 - Back-End :
-NODEJS,Firebase
+NODEJS,MongoDB
 - Other tools and platforms : <br>
 i) Used Heroku for CI/CD deployment <br>
-ii) Balsamiq cloud tool to design wireframe of pages
+ii) Balsamiq cloud tool to design wireframe of pages<br>
+iii)Used ATLAS for database deployment.

 ## Contributors: